WillCHL/AlfTemp/PiReadMe.md

 *	End python script:

 	*	Control + C (keyboard interrupting)

 		$ ps -elf | grep python
 		$ kill -9 <whatever_the_PID_is>
 		$ or: kill -TERM <pid>
 		$ keyboard interrupting ,i.e. Control+C

-*Run/edit start up script [This is not currently used]
+*	Run/edit start up script [This is not currently used]
 	*	Now we need to tell the operating system to run the script for the Pi user.
 In the command prompt or in a terminal window type :

 			$ sudo nano /etc/profile
-	Scroll to the bottom and add the following line :
+	*	Scroll to the bottom and add the following line :

 		$ sudo python /home/pi/myscript.py
-	where “/home/pi/myscript.py” is the path to your script.
+	*	where “/home/pi/myscript.py” is the path to your script.

 		$ /usr/bin/python ~/Documents/TempLog/TempDataTest.py

-*Cron Job [This method is used]
+*	Cron Job [This method is used]
-	Open file (sudo means opening the job list for Admin, enter for Pi):
+	*	Open file (sudo means opening the job list for Admin, enter for Pi):

 		$ sudo crontab -e

-	Edit file for python script:
+	*	Edit file for python script:

-		$ @reboot python /home/pi/MyScript.py &
+		$ */5 * * * * python ~/Documents/TempLog/GetDataCSV.py

-	Edit file for dropbox upload ever 10 min:
+	*	Edit file for dropbox upload ever 10 min:

 		*/10 * * * *  ~/Dropbox-Uploader/dropbox_uploader.sh upload ~/Documents/TempLog/data /

 *GIT